 Pro Tip: Want detailed information about your KeepSolid VPN Unlimited virtual connection?
 Just click on the green box with the geo pin and KeepSolid VPN will show you the protocol you’re using, along with your region, actual server location, and your IP.

-KeepSolid VPN has some spiffy dedicated streaming servers, too.
-Sure, it would have been nice to see peer-to-peer (P2P) file-sharing servers and obfuscated servers (for masking my VPN) on that list, but this was a very good start.
-KeepSolid VPN even had specific servers for unblocking streaming services like Disney Plus, Amazon Prime, and HBO Now, which by the way, is something I’ve never seen before.
+KeepSolid VPN has some spiffy dedicated streaming servers.
+Sure, it would be nice to see peer-to-peer (P2P) file-sharing servers and obfuscated servers (for masking my VPN) on that list, but this was a good start.
+KeepSolid VPN even had specific servers for unblocking streaming services like Disney Plus, Amazon Prime, and HBO Now, which is something I’ve never seen before.
+If this is important to you, see our best VPN providers for streaming.

 If speciality servers is something you’re looking for in a VPN, check out my CyberGhost VPN review for a full discussion.